pa-yu/scikitlearn-hello-world/README.md

 # scikitlearn-hello-world

-Tiny “hello world” example for supervised learning with scikit-learn:
+Tiny “hello world” example in main.py for supervised learning with scikit-learn:
 a decision tree that classifies fruits as **apple** or **orange** based on weight and texture.

+The file concrete_strenth.py uses pandas and scikit-learn to build a regression model that predicts concrete compressive strength based on mixture ingredients (cement, water, slag, fly ash, aggregates, etc.).

+The dataset comes from the UCI Machine Learning Repository and is included in this repository under concrete/.

+The project includes:

+- Data loading and exploration (head, describe, correlations, shape)
+- Train/test split with train_test_split
+- Feature scaling with StandardScaler
+- Model training using RandomForestRegressor
+- Performance evaluation using MSE, RMSE, R²
+- Feature importance analysis

 ---